 I would like to Donate:

 The phrase 'shark attack' suggests that sharks are intentionally targeting humans to kill and eat.
 However the majority of shark bites are almost certainly mistakes.
-The International Shark Attack File breaks down unprovoked shark attacks into three types:
+The International Shark Attack File breaks down unprovoked shark bite incidents into three types:

-'Bump and bite' attacks are characterized by the shark initially circling and often bumping the victim prior to the actual attack.
-'Sneak' attacks differ in having the strike occur without warning.
-In both cases, unlike the pattern for 'hit and run' attacks, repeat attacks are not uncommon and multiple or sustained bites are the norm.
-Injuries incurred during this type of attack are usually quite severe, frequently resulting in death.
-We believe these types of attack are the result of feeding or antagonistic behaviours rather than being cases of mistaken identity.
-Most shark attacks involving sea disasters, such as plane and ship accidents, probably involve 'bump and bite' and 'sneak' attacks.
+'Bump and bite' and 'sneak' bite incidents, while less common, result in greater injuries and most fatalities.
+These types of incidents usually involve divers or swimmers in somewhat deeper waters, but occur in near shore shallows in some areas of the world.
+'Bump and bite' incidents are characterised by the shark initially circling and often bumping the victim prior to the actual bite.
+'Sneak' incidents differ in having the bite occur without warning.
+In both cases, unlike the pattern for 'hit and run' incidents, repeat ‘strikes’ are not uncommon and multiple or sustained bites are the norm.
+Injuries incurred during this type of incident are usually quite severe, frequently resulting in death.
+It is thought that these types of incident are the result of feeding or antagonistic behaviours rather than being cases of mistaken identity.
+Most shark bite incidents involving sea disasters, such as plane and ship accidents, probably involve 'bump and bite' and 'sneak' incidents.

 You have added an item to your shopping basket.